njoy/Developers-Guide/Style/Hierarchy.md

 	- definitions for any constants immediately enclosed in the namespace
 	- a faux forward declaration of any nested namespace
 - For each class defined as part of a project, a header file should be provided specifying any class fields and a function signature for any class methods.
 - Functions requiring greater than 1 logical line of code to define should not be implemented in the header file, if possible.
+Projects/libraries that are header-only are exempt from this as it doesn't really make sense.
 - For each function **name** within an *effective* namespace (a class acts as an effective namespace for its fields and methods), an implementation file (i.e., `.cpp`) is provided.
+Projects/libraries that are header-only are exempt from this as it doesn't really make sense.
 - For each **name** within an *effective* namespace, a corresponding implementation file (i.e., `.cpp`) is provided with unit tests for each function of that name.
 For naming conventions for these files, see the [Directory Structure] section below.

 Distributing source code in this fashion offers a number of advantages, including: